larryhastings/big/README.md

     the uninteresting characters to find the delimiters and escape characters.
 It's always faster, except for trivial calls which are fast enough anyway.
+  * The old `Delimiter` object used with `parse_delimiters` used to have a boolean `backslash` attribute; if it was True, that delimiter allowed escaping using a backslash.
+    The new `Delimiter` object used with `split_delimiters` has an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
+    All the predefined `Delimiter` values have been updated to match.
+  * As mentioned above, the `Delimiter` object no longer has an `open` attribute.

 * Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the